Listening Snow Tower

-Listening Snow Tower (听雪楼 (Ting Xue Lou)) is a 2019 Chinese television series starring Qin Junjie and Yuan Bingyan, based on the novel of the same name by Cang Yue.
-It aired on Tencent Video on May 6, 2019.
+Listening Snow Tower is a 2019 Chinese wuxia romance television series based on the novel of the same Chinese title by Cang Yue.
+Starring Qin Junjie and Yuan Bingyan, it was first aired on Tencent Video on May 6, 2019.

 Synopsis

-The story follows Xiao Yiqing (Qin Junjie), the master of the Listening Snow Tower and Shu Jingrong (Yuan Bingyan), daughter of the Blood Demon.
-In jianghu, Moon Sect strikes as a terrifying force and its poisonous influence grew under the command of Hua Lian (Jessica Hsuan), sect leader of Moon Sect.
-Bai Di (He Zhonghua), Xue Gu (Wang Jiusheng) and 'Blood Demon' Shu Xuewei (Lu Fangsheng), three powerful martial artist in wulin, join forces with the master of Listening Snow Tower to rid evil and bring back peace.
+The story follows Xiao Yiqing, the master of the Listening Snow Tower and Shu Jingrong, daughter of the Blood Demon.
+In the jianghu, the Moon Sect strikes as a terrifying force and its poisonous influence grew under the command of Hua Lian.
+Bai Di, Xue Gu and "Blood Demon" Shu Xuewei, three powerful martial artist in the jianghu, join forces with the master of Listening Snow Tower to rid evil and bring back peace.
 Hua Lian, however, possesses a formidable weapon; allowing her to control the Blood Demon, who ends up killing himself to protect his beloved daughter: Shu Jingrong.

 Orphaned with nowhere to go, young Shu Jingrong meets young master of Listening Snow Tower, Xiao Yiqing, whom she wholeheartedly remembers for his care and kindness towards her.
-Shu Jingrong then goes under the tutelage of Bai Di, earning her a new name Qingming and lives with him and his disciples Qinglan (Han Chengyu) and Qingyu (Zhao Dongze) in Bottomless Sand Valley.
+Shu Jingrong then goes under the tutelage of Bai Di, earning her a new name Qingming and lives with him and his apprentices Qinglan and Qingyu in Bottomless Sand Valley.

 Under the pressure of the looming Moon Sect and their treacherous plots, Shu Jingrong learns of her accursed fate of afflicting those she loves.
-She sets out to reawaken her father's weapon: Blood Rose Sword, uniting with Xiao Yiqing to fight the wicked and put an end Moon Sect, bringing peace and balance to the world.
+She sets out to reawaken her father's weapon: the Blood Rose Sword, uniting with Xiao Yiqing to fight the wicked and put an end to the Moon Sect, bringing peace and balance to the jianghu.